sciZer0/newdiscoveries/a/README.md

 Importantly, this apple starts its motion downwards ONLY BECAUSE during every moment Gravitational Force (Invisible Hand) is pushing this apple downwards (closer to the ground).

-But, for example, in cosmos far away from all planets, there is no Gravitational Force (Invisible Hand) which could push every object downwards.
+But, for example, in cosmos far away from all planets, there is no Gravitational Force (no Invisible Hand) which, during every momenmt, could be pushing an object downwards.
 So if you let an apple out of your hand, the apple won’t start moving downwards (won’t start moving anywhere).

 <p align="center">
   <img src="/assets/images/14.png"/><br>
 </p>

-On the other hand, on the Earth, as we already know, there is Gravitational Force (Invisible Hand) which pushes every object downwards.
+On the other hand, on the Earth, as we already know, there is Gravitational Force (Invisible Hand) which, during every momenmt, pushes an object downwards.
 So if you let an apple out of your hand, the apple starts its motion downwards only thanks to the pushing being done — during every moment — by Gravitational Force (Invisible Hand).

 Now, let’ learn how Inertia works.